delexii/makers-dir/ruby-fundamentals/Week_2.md

 - Learn about door mat vs. sword vs. lantern approach!
 I am trying to move from a sword approach, in the sense of standing my ground and being a bit more on the assertive end of the spectrum, to a lantern behaviour.
 Looking to clarify and bring light to different situations.
 - Vulnerability and courage - leadership skills

-  How do we make giving and receiving feedback easier?
+> > How do we make giving and receiving feedback easier?
+>

-  1. Shift your perspective - you choose your reaction and boundaries, become an empowered receiver that can apply the lantern approach
+> 1. Shift your perspective - you choose your reaction and boundaries, become an empowered receiver that can apply the lantern approach
-  2. Know thyself - truth, relationship, identity triggers
+> 2. Know thyself - truth, relationship, identity triggers
-  3. Understand feedback
+> 3. Understand feedback
-  4. Use a framework (ASK)
+> 4. Use a framework (ASK)

-**Useful resources**
+## Useful resources

 [http://tutorials.jumpstartlab.com/projects/ruby_in_100_minutes.html](http://tutorials.jumpstartlab.com/projects/ruby_in_100_minutes.html)